emard/esp32ecp5/README.md

     import webrepl_setup

+Enable it and let it reboot ESP32.

-Let it reboot ESP32 and setup ESP32 as access point or as client that logs in to your wifi router
+setup ESP32 as access point
+or as client that logs in to your wifi router

     help()